-Regarding the optional grounds for exclusion, the logic of the self-cleaning procedure is completely different since the buyer shall implement a contradictory procedure.
+Regarding the optional grounds for exclusion, the logic of the self-cleaning procedure is different since the buyer shall implement a contradictory procedure (this difference being less significant following the abovementioned amendments to the French public procurement code).

-Unlike mandatory grounds for exclusion, the optional grounds for exclusion rely on facts established by the buyer: The decision to exclude the bidder from the procedure depends on the elements of assessment provided by the bidder.
+Unlike mandatory grounds for exclusion, the optional grounds for exclusion rely on facts solely established by the buyer:

+The decision to exclude the bidder from the procedure depends on the elements of assessment provided by the bidder.
 It is only if the information provided by the bidder does not establish that its reliability or professionalism or its participation in the procedure does not undermine equal treatment, that its exclusion may be pronounced.